isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Land/Vaccinated Travel Lane (Land) Overview.md

 		</p><ol style="margin-top:0px; list-style-type:disc;">
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;"> <b>Applicants do not need to rush to apply as there is no quota for VTPs, and are advised to secure their bus tickets first (see Criterion 4).</b> VTPs will be issued immediately if your application is in order and vaccination records can be verified by the application system.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;"><b>Applicants must apply for VTPs between 3 and 60 calendar days before their date of departure.</b></li>
-			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">VTPs are valid for <b>13 calendar days</b> from the traveller's chosen date of entry.
-Travellers not travelling during this date range can apply for a VTP later. (e.g. a traveller holding a VTP (Land) for entry into Singapore on 1 Dec 2021 may enter Singapore on a designated VTL (Land) bus service any day from 1- 14 Dec 2021 (inclusive).
-The traveller should reapply for a VTP if he is unable to enter during this period.)</li>
+			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">VTPs are valid for up to 14 calendar days from the traveller's chosen date of entry.
+Travellers not travelling during this date range can apply for a VTP later.
+Travellers not travelling during this date range can apply for a VTP later.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">Accompanying children aged 12 and below and are unvaccinated do <b><u>not</u></b> need to apply. </li>
-			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">Travellers must comply with the <a target="_blank" href="/vtl-land/conditions">VTL (Land) conditions</a>, details can be found this <a target="_blank" href="/vtl-land/travel-checklist">travel checklist</a>.
+			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">Travellers must comply with the <a target="_blank" href="/vtl-land/conditions">VTL (Land) conditions</a>, details can be found this <a target="_blank" href="/vtl-land/travel-checklist">VTL (Land) travel checklist</a>.
 Failing which, they may be denied entry to Singapore.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">VTP (Land) and VTP (Air) are not interchangeable, a separate application for VTP (Air) is required if travelling by air.</li>
 		<!--<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;"> If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements (<b>see Criterion 3 above</b>), please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate.</li>-->
 	</ol>